Siemens-Healthineers/K2s/docs/op-manual/networking-architecture.md

 ## Governing Non-TCP Traffic

-A critical consideration in this architecture is the governance of non-TCP protocols, primarily UDP.
+A critical consideration in this chosen architecture is the governance of non-TCP protocols, primarily UDP.
 As Linkerd's service mesh capabilities are focused on L4/L7 TCP traffic, UDP communication operates outside its security perimeter.
 This necessitates a robust and performant solution to control UDP traffic flows without compromising our core design goals of simplicity and speed.
 While alternative CNIs like Calico offer integrated policy enforcement, they introduce significant operational complexity and potential performance overhead, which runs counter to the K2s philosophy.

 ## The Selected Strategy: Host-Level Firewall Enforcement via a Kubernetes DaemonSet